cmsromadaq/H4DAQ/README.md

 #### Installation on SLC6 ####

 Full installation of a new machine including all dependencies (devtoolset-3, ROOT, zeromq...).
-Create a new user ('cmsdaq') and an empty mysql RunDB
+The script also create a new user ('cmsdaq') and an empty mysql RunDB

 As root user run:
 ```